JulyIghor/Parall/README.md

 - Works with **most macOS apps**.
 - Built-in data storage isolation for **Chromium-based browsers**.
 - Other apps can still use custom arguments for manual profile or data path separation.
+You can also override the HOME environment directory, which may help certain apps store their data separately even if they don’t support profile arguments.
 - **Note:** macOS and Apple-provided apps (bundle IDs starting with `com.apple.`) are not supported.

 ---